isomer04/cabBooking/README.md

 # Cab Booking App

-Welcome to Cab Booking App, a CRUD cab booking application with login and signup features using queue data structure.
+Welcome to the Cab Booking App, a CRUD cab booking application with login and signup features implemented using JDBC and MySQL database.
 This project was started in May and is still ongoing.
 You can find the repository for this project [here](https://github.com/isomer04/cabBooking).

 ## Project Overview

 The goal of this project is to create a cab booking application with basic CRUD functionalities and a login/signup feature for users.
-The queue data structure is used to manage the booking requests.
-Java collections and generics are also used to improve the performance of the application.
+The JDBC API is used to establish a connection with the MySQL database and perform database operations.
+The application utilizes JDBC statements and prepared statements to interact with the database.
+The user data is securely stored and retrieved from the MySQL database.

 ## Technologies Used

 - Java: A popular programming language used for developing a wide range of applications.
+- JDBC: A Java API for connecting and interacting with relational databases.
+- MySQL: An open-source relational database management system.
 - JavaFX: A set of graphics and media packages that enables developers to design, create, test, debug, and deploy rich client applications.

 ## Features

 - CRUD functionalities for managing cab bookings.
-- Login and signup feature for users.
+- Secure login and signup feature using JDBC and MySQL.
 - Queue data structure for managing booking requests.
 - Java collections and generics for improved performance.
 - User-friendly interface built using JavaFX.